Khyri Thornton

-Khyri Jerome Thornton (born November 21, 1989) is an American football defensive tackle for the Toronto Argonauts of the Canadian Football League (CFL).
-He played college football at Southern Miss, and was drafted by the Green Bay Packers in the third round of the 2014 NFL Draft.
-He has also been a member of the New England Patriots, Detroit Lions, New York Giants, and St. Louis BattleHawks.
+Khyri Jerome Thornton (born November 21, 1989) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Southern Miss Golden Eagles, and was selected by the Green Bay Packers in the third round of the 2014 NFL draft.
+He was also a member of the New England Patriots, Detroit Lions, New York Giants, St. Louis BattleHawks and Toronto Argonauts.

-High school career
+Early life

-Thornton was born in Panama City, Florida and attended Bay High School there, where he made 49 tackles including 46 solo stops, two sacks, three forced fumbles, and one fumble recovery as a senior.
+Thornton was born in Panama City, Florida and attended Bay High School there, where he made 49 tackles, including 46 solo stops, two sacks, three forced fumbles, and one fumble recovery as a senior.
 He also played fullback, recording 678 yards rushing with 10 touchdowns.
 He did not qualify academically for the NCAA standards, leading him to spend one year at Hargrave Military Academy in Chatham, Virginia.

 He was considered a four-star recruit by Rivals.com.
 He was ranked 16th among prep school prospects, and the 20th best prospect at defensive tackle in 2008 by ESPN.
 He was named to the Orlando Sentinel Top 100 and played in the North-South Football All-Star Classic.

 He worked construction while he was in high school.